Skip to main content

 A horizontal divider between two paragraphs to create sections in Confluence

-Option 2: Layouts macro
+Option 2: Confluence layouts

 To use Layouts, type /layouts on your Confluence page and click on the Layouts macro in the dropdown menu.